14 Hot and Juicy Facts About Nathan's Famous

 Even if you've never been to the sprawling stand on Coney Island, you likely still know about Nathan's Famous hot dogs—whether from the grocery store or the company's restaurants, or from watching people willingly stuff their faces full of them every year on national television.
 The company is a bona fide empire these days, but success didn't come easily.
 Here are a few facts about the company's rise from single stand to iconic brand.

-1. It all started with five-cent hot dogs.
+1. Nathan's Famous all started with five-cent hot dogs.

 In 1912, Nathan Handwerker immigrated from Poland to the U.S. and took a job in the kitchen at Feltman's restaurant on Coney Island.
 Convinced he could serve up a better hot dog than the ones Feltman's made, Handwerker took out a $300 loan and set up a stand serving five-cent dogs—half the price of Feltman's.

-2. Nathan used a recipe from the old country.
+2. Nathan Handwerker used a recipe from the old country.

-3. Nathan had an ingenious method for promoting food safety.
+3. Nathan Handwerker had an ingenious method for promoting food safety.

 To convince customers his hot dogs weren't a health hazard, Handwerker handed out flyers offering free samples to hospital workers, who showed up wearing their protective smocks.
 Because if doctors are eating there, it must be safe, right?

-4. Parking was insane, but nobody ever got a ticket.
+4. Parking at Nathan's Famous was rowdy, but nobody ever got a ticket.

 When Nathan's Famous was hopping, cars would often be double- and triple-parked along Surf Avenue.
 But nobody ever got a ticket because Nathan had local policemen on the dole.
 According to the documentary Famous Nathan (filmed by Nathan's grandson, Lloyd), Handwerker paid officers $2 a day to give people a break, and to only step in if things got rowdy.